P4ELTE/P4Query/README.md

 - `experts-...`: Experts (actors, knowledge sources) that know how to derive new information from existing knowledge.
 When these are invoked by the `broker`, they connect to the `blackboard`, analyse its content, and add new information.
 - `application-...`:  TODO
 - `ontology`: Metadata shared between actors that prescribes/describes what kind of data they should put into the database.

+### Tips

+Use the visualizer module to explore the graph.
+If you introduce a new analysis, modify the visualization module to visualize the results of your analysis as well.

+Take advantage of database persistance to speed up development (`-s` option).
+You will need the `--readonly` option as well so your own modifications will not be persisted, and you will be able to always experiment with the same database.

 ### How to create a new module?